+Have you been charged for the first time?
 A person’s first interaction with the criminal justice system can be daunting.
 I once read the Magistrates’ Court described as the ‘legal version of a casualty ward’,1 and on busy days up at court it can certainly feel like that.
-So what do you do if this is your first time fronting up at court?
+So what do you do if you’ve been charged for the first time and this is your first time fronting up at court?
 Once you have received a summons or been bailed to that first court date, what happens next?

 A slow process…

 The thing I find that most people are surprised about when encountering the criminal justice system after being charged for the first time, is the length of time their matter can take to reach conclusion.
 While some matters can be done and dusted on the first court date, others can involve attending court on a few occasions.
 It is not uncommon (if you are pleading not guilty) for a matter to take over 12 months before it is finished!